-- 1. commitment to Christ, - 2. acceptance of and adherence to the Confession of Faith of this church, - 3. willingness and ability to serve in response to the needs of this church and world, - 4. academic and practical qualifications for ministry, - 5. commitment to lead a life worthy of the gospel of Christ and, in so doing, to be an example in faithful service and holy living, - 6. receipt and acceptance of a letter of call, and - 7. membership in a congregation of this church.
+- 1. commitment to Christ, - 2. acceptance of and adherence to the Confession of Faith of this church, - 3. willingness and ability to serve in response to the needs of this church, - 4. academic and practical qualifications for ministry, including leadership abilities and competence in interpersonal relationships, - 5. commitment to lead a life worthy of the Gospel of Christ and in so doing to be an example in faithful service and holy living, - 6. receipt and acceptance of a letter of call, and - 7. membership in a congregation of this church.